 This 12-hour course will inform students how to master the ability to translate actions and observations into complete and accurate written reports.
 During this course, emphasis is on the purpose of police reports, the uses of reports, basic report components, and guidelines for good report writing.This course is ILETSB certified for Lead Homicide Recertification.

-This 2-hour course provides an orientation for new officers to the existence and dynamics of gangs of all kinds.
-Gangs have spread throughout society like a violent plague.
+This one-hour course provides an overview to the existence and dynamics of gangs of all kinds.
 In order for the officer to control the streets on his/her beat, a basic understanding of gang behavior and criminal activity is necessary.
-This understanding includes types of gangs, gang structure and organization, gang recruitment, gang symbols, indicators of gang activity, current representative gangs, intelligence gathering, and programs designed to specifically to combat gang problems.Legal Mandates - Cultural Competency
+This understanding includes types of gangs, gang structure and organization, gang recruitment, indicators of gang activity, and programs designed specifically to combat gang problems.Legal Mandates - Cultural Competency

 The goal of this 3 hour course is to introduce partipants to Illinois and Federal hate crime legislation, identify the elements of hate crimes, and provide credible resources for law enforcement and corrections to obtain further information related to research and best practices for hate crime identification.
 This course covers a number of different areas including different types of hate crimes, characteristics of victimizers and victims, data on hate crimes across the country and in Illinois, and other pertinent information related to the topic of hate crimes in the criminal justice system.Legal Mandates - Civil Rights, Human Rights, Procedural Justice, Law Updates

-Human Trafficking can happen anywhere and local law enforcement can play a critical role in identifying and responding to this crime.
-This 1-hour course provides tools and develops the skills necessary to define, identify and respond to human trafficking in your local community or geographic region.Legal Mandates - Civil Rights, Human Rights, Constitutional and proper use of law enforcement authority, Law Updates
+This one-hour course on human trafficking can happen anywhere and local law enforcement can play a critical role in identifying and responding to this crime.
+This 1-hour course provides tools and develops the skills necessary to define, identify and respond to human trafficking in your local community or geographic region.Legal Mandates - Civil Rights, Human Rights, Law Updates

 IL Human Rights Act